Pedro Guevara (boxer): Guevara vs. Kimura

 In November 2015, Guevara's title reign came to a screeching halt, as Guevara dropped a split decision (113-115, 113–115, 117–111) to Yu Kimura.
 Guevara built an early lead, but he slowed down as the rounds went on due to Kimura's body shots.

 Guevara vs. Shiro

 Guevara pushed for a rematch against Kimura and a rematch against Ganigan López, who would unseat Kimura on 2016, but he wouldn't get another title shot until October 2017 against Ken Shiro, who had defeated López earlier that year.
 Guevara started strongly but as the fight went on, he once again started to slow down due to body shots, with Shiro rallying in the second half of the fight and winning a narrow majority decision (115-113, 115–113, 114-114).
 After the fight, Shiro called out Ganigan López.

 Guevara vs. Teraji

 On 22 October 2017, Kenshiro Teraji beat Pedro Guevara by majority decision in their 12 round contest for the WBC championship of the world.
 The scorecards were announced as 115-113, 114-114, 116-112 in favor of Teraji.

+Guevara vs. Moloney

+On May 12, 2024 in Perth, Australia, Guevara was scheduled to face Andrew Moloney for the vacant WBC junior bantamweight title.
+He won the fight by split decision.

+Guevara vs. Rodriguez

+Guevara was scheduled to challenge Jesse Rodriguez for WBC super flyweight title on November 9, 2024 in Philadelphia, Pennsylvania.
+Guevara lost the fight by TKO in the third round.